 - 1/8 teaspoon ground ginger

 - In a medium mixing bowl, add the flour, sugar, salt, and butter.
 Begin to 'cut' in the butter with a pastry cutter or your fingers until the butter is about the size of peas.
-Note – You an also grate the cold butter, instead of cutting it into cubes and cutting it into the flour.
+Note – You an also grate the cold butter and gently stir it into the flour.
+I find this is easier and it distributes the butter more evenly.

 - In a liquid measuring cup, add 2 tablespoons of the ice water and vinegar.
 Add to the dough and stir with your fingers or a fork until you have a rough dough.
 If the dough still seems too dry, add more ice water – 1 teaspoon at a time.
 Note – The dough is supposed to be rough and scrappy.
 You will know you have added enough water when you squeeze some of the dough in your hands and it holds together.

 - Pour the dough onto a sheet of plastic wrap and form into a ball, then flatten into a small disc.
 Wrap tightly and refrigerate for at least 30 minutes.